This page may contain affiliate links for your convenience. Click here to read our full disclosure policy.

 I took a measurement of the perimeter of the new patio space to the home improvement store.
 Once I chose an edging stone, I used this measurement to calculate how many edging pavers to purchase.

 Total perimeter length ÷ Length of each paver block = Number of pavers needed

 After digging out the ground slightly, I set the pavers in place, sticking up enough to contain a bed of about two inches of gravel.
 I was careful to put them in straight and even to each other.

 With the edging in place, next came a truckload a pea gravel.
 With help from my mom and the dogs (of course), we moved this in a seemingly endless number of trips with the wheelbarrow from the front yard to the back.
 We raked it out smooth.

 Adding pergolas at either end of my new patio created a tiny bit more privacy, and added interest.
 I built one at each end of the patio before sealing the gravel surface.
 Then I planted climbing wisteria, and trained it across the top.
+I put the wisteria in the ground, but I could have also used a large flower pot for a climbing plant.
 After a couple years, this is my favorite spot in the yard.

 If you want to make a pergola for your own yard, be sure to check out how I made a Simple DIY Pergola for the Patio.
 It has step-by-step instructions, and a full materials list to help you build something just like this.

 To get from the sliding glass door to the patio level, I created steps with a tiered design, with angled corners, to allow easy access to the whole space.

 My mom and dad both pitched in to help build this design.
 A contractor friend also added some finishing touches.
 We used wood framing, and engineered decking boards.
 The engineered boards were a splurge, but it was a great decision.